mcwookie/proxynexus-rs/README.md

 ---

+## Supporting Multiple Games

+Proxy Nexus was originally built for Netrunner, but it is designed to support any card game that uses the same poker-sized cards.
+Adding a new game involves implementing a Rust adapter that provides catalog data (sets, cards, printings) and optionally fetches decklists.

+For a complete guide on how to add a new game adapter, see [ADDING_GAMES.md](proxynexus-core/src/games/ADDING_GAMES.md).

+---

 ## Updating the Web App's Collections

 These steps aren't useful without access to the Cloudflare R2 bucket, but I'm including them here for posterity.